syncfusion/ej2-vue-docs/src/diagrams/diagram/automatic-layout.md

 The radial tree layout arranges nodes on a virtual concentric circle around a root node.
 Sub-trees formed by the branching of child nodes are located radially around the child nodes.
 This arrangement result in an ever-expanding concentric arrangement with radial proximity to the root node indicating the node level in the hierarchy.
 The layout [`root`](../api/diagram/layout) property can be used to define the root node of the layout.
 When no root node is set, the algorithm automatically considers one of the diagram nodes as the root node.

-To arrange nodes in a radial tree structure, set the [`type`](../api/diagram/layout) of the layout as `radialtree`.
+To arrange nodes in a radial tree structure, set the [`type`](../api/diagram/layout) of the layout as `RadialTree`.
 The following code illustrates how to arrange the nodes in a radial tree structure.

 >Note: If you want to use radial tree layout in diagram, you need to inject DataBinding and RadialTree in the diagram.